How to Spot Fake Opensea offer Emails 2026! 3 Scams to Avoid!

 Weth stands for wrapped Ether and has the exact same value as Ether.

-It is free to mint something on Opensea and can be free to sell something or it could cost gas fees depending on who pays the gas fees.
+It is free to mint something on Opensea, and it can be free to sell something, or it could cost gas fees, depending on who pays the gas fees.

 The good news is there are NO gas fees to upload art, mint them and list them.

-Opensea supports many wallets, but the most common one is Metamask for desktop and Coinbase for mobile.
+Opensea supports many wallets, but the most common ones are Metamask for desktop and Coinbase for mobile.

 Plus, you learn more about “everything” by buying something (just spend the least amount).

-The second tip is you can list multiple NFT’s that are the same.
-By default, the option is greyed out and you have to put in a special code to have access to it.
+The second tip is that you can list multiple NFT’s that are the same.
+By default, the option is greyed out, and you have to put in a special code to have access to it.

 The reason it’s greyed out is that each item is a different listing and is more difficult for the average person to manage.